tamarin-prover/tamarin-prover/manual/src/009_advanced-features.md

 In this modified protocol, the lemma `nonce_secret_initiator` holds.
-As the initiator sends the nonce on a confidential channel, only the intended receiver can read the message, but the adversary cannot learn it.
+As the initiator sends the nonce on a confidential channel, only the intended receiver can read the message, and the adversary cannot learn it.

 #### Authentic Channel Rules